chasscepts/husler/README.md

 ### Accomplishments so far

 I have been able to implement most of the features I initially set out in the GDD.
 The major feature that is remaining is making the villain intelligent.
 This point is vaguely referenced in point 9 of the GDD.
 Currently, the villain has no knowledge of where the hero nor the gold coin is on the board.
 If I can make the villain intelligent, I will be able to add levels to the game by increasing how difficult the villain makes it for the hero to survive at higher levels.
+But I ran out of time and was not able to accomplish all that.

 ## Authors